manish-garodia/manish-garodia/projects/dba-essentials-test/remove-db/deinstall-db/deinstall-db.md

 1. Log in to your host as *oracle*, the user who can remove Oracle Database.

 1. Change the current working directory to `$ORACLE_HOME/deinstall`.
 This is the directory where `deinstall` is located.
+    The path may differ depending on the system you are using.
+For this lab, `deinstall` is located in the following directory.

     ```
 	$ <copy>cd /opt/oracle/product/21c/dbhome_1/deinstall</copy>
 	```

-	The path may differ depending on the system you are using.

 	> **Note:** Do not shut down the Oracle Database or stop any database processes before running `deinstall`.